John Guillermin: King Kong

-He was meant to direct Midway (1976) but was replaced by Jack Smight.
+Guillermin was meant to direct Midway (1976) but was replaced by Jack Smight.
 His next job came from Dino De Laurentis who was looking for a director for his remake of King Kong (1976).
 He had been turned down by Steven Spielberg, Miloš Forman, Roman Polanski and Sydney Pollack before going with Guillermin.
 "To me John Guillermin is a talent guy," said De Laurentis.
 "He is a strange character, but this don't mean anything to me.
 All directors are strange characters.
 Bergman is a strange character, Fellini is a strange character - all directors.
 He was very open to special effects.
 And then, he believe in the story; he believe in the love story.
 And if he believes in it, it works.
 Because John Guillermin believes in this fantastically human love story...Every director at one point jump from one category to another category.
 No director can be genius from first movie.
 You must give a chance when people are talented.
 And I recognize in John some quality.
-And he did it with KONG.
+And he did it with Kong.
 He surprised you, surprised all critics."

-"The original 'Kong' was part of my childhood and I loved it," said Guillermin.
+"The original Kong was part of my childhood and I loved it," said Guillermin.
 "I dreamed about it.
 What I wanted to do was to re-create what I'd felt about it the first time I saw it, but still adapt the story to our own day.
 I didn't think and still don't that you could simply remake it...We all wanted and tried to get back to that lyrical childhood idea of the beauty and the beast.
 It was tricky trying to balance all the jokes on the one hand and the danger of bathos on the other, but I wanted it to be obvious that we regarded the material with sincerity."